elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_05.md

 <iframe src="https://player.vimeo.com/video/97150912?h=de3e7e4505" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>
 <p><a href="https://vimeo.com/97150912">What is ORCID?</a> from <a href="https://vimeo.com/orcidvideos">ORCID</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

+#### Get yourself an ORCID

+As you could see, PIDs for authors make it much easier to **FIND** materials written by a particular person, and  also makes it easier to ensure the credits for the right person.
+The Open Researcher and Contributor ID (ORCID) is increasingly used by journals and funders to uniquely identify individuals.
+It is already a requirement at the NIH (National Institutes of Health), CDC (Centers for Disease Control and Prevention), and more the 110 publishers.
+Therefore, it is a good option for authors of training materials as well.

+Watch the video bellow to learn how to get your own ORCID.

+<iframe src="https://player.vimeo.com/video/495762735?h=a7bc6b8ce7" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>
+<p><a href="https://vimeo.com/495762735">A Quick Tour of the ORCID Record</a> from <a href="https://vimeo.com/orcidvideos">ORCID</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

 !!! example "Exercise"
     Learning experience: Read the case studies below to see some examples of how PIDs are used for training materials